 A single episode of drinking isn’t always considered a relapse.
 It’s often referred to as a slip.
 It’s possible to slip without relapsing.
 To avoid relapse after a slip, many people attend support group meetings or therapy sessions.

 Relapse can occur at any stage of the recovery process.
-People in recovery from alcohol addiction are at the highest risk of relapse during the early stages of recovery, in the immediate moments after a traumatic event or during times of transition.
+People in recovery from alcohol addiction are at the highest risk of relapse during the early alcoholic recovery stages, in the immediate moments after a traumatic event or during times of transition.
 Most people in recovery must actively take steps to avoid relapse for the rest of their lives.

-Friends and family see the noticeable benefits of sobriety from alcoholism when their loved one stops drinking and chooses to pursue a healthy life.
+Friends and family see the noticeable benefits of quitting alcohol when their loved one stops drinking and chooses to pursue a healthy life.
 They often say that the person seems like his or her old self.

 But when people start to relapse, the decline is obvious.
 They stop sounding happy and optimistic.
 They may stop taking care of themselves or start making excuses for their problems.